The Costume Goddess

 Sewing Technique

-You don't exactly consider yourself a wizard with a sewing machine, but you would like to try making your own belly dancing costumes.
+You don't exactly consider yourself a wizard with a needle and thread, but you would like to try making your own belly dancing costumes.
 Here are some tips to help you choose supplies and work with the exotic fabrics that make beautiful belly dancing costumes.

 • Machine-Sewing Sequins.
 How do you use a sewing machine to attach sequins to a costume item?